Rolex Chronometer 18ct 1948, Spider Lugs, Oversize – 37.5mm!

 As with all of our watches, this is the original movement which has been completely overhauled and undergone close examination and servicing before testing and calibration by our vintage Rolex specialist watchmaker.
 The movement is in superb condition having had the benefit of proper care and maintenance and light use throughout its life.
 When tested on our electronic timegrapher machine, it was found to be running within +4 seconds per day which is outstanding for any watch of this age.
 We are therefore highly confident in offering a 12-month warranty with this watch movement*.
 This watch is perfectly suited for evening wear or everyday use should you so wish.

-The movement is signed exactly as it should be: ‘Rolex Chronometer’, 18 ‘Rubies’, ‘Timed in 6 Positions’, ‘Patented Super Balance’ and ‘Swiss Made’ with the Calibre number 112 and the movement reference number 17821.
+The movement is signed exactly as it should be ‘Rolex Chronometer’, 18 ‘Rubies’, ‘Timed in 6 Positions’, ‘Patented Super Balance’ and ‘Swiss Made’ with the Calibre number 112 and the movement serial number E65953.

 *Please note – our 12 months’ warranty is only applicable if the full list price is paid.

 The dial is in classic 1940s ivory cream, with solid gold ‘pencil’ hour indices and ‘Dauphine’ watch hands which complement the 18ct yellow gold case beautifully.
-The dial carries the gold Rolex Coronet and is simply signed ‘Rolex’ in the top half of the dial with ‘Precision’ below and ‘Swiss Made’ at the very bottom.
+The dial carries the gold Rolex Coronet and is simply signed ‘Rolex’ in the top half of the dial with ‘Officially Certified Chronometer’ below and ‘Swiss Made’ at the very bottom.